cfarkas/Genotype-variants/README.md

 The pipeline can be executed in two ways:

 A) Galaxy to obtain the intersected VCF files per genotype and then in R (from windows and Max OSX)
-B) Fully automated in BASH by using a simple config file.
+B) Fully automated in BASH by using scripts.

-# Galaxy Pipeline:
+# A) Galaxy Pipeline:

 Go to https://usegalaxy.org/ and create an account.
 Users can also install Galaxy locally following these instructions: https://galaxyproject.org/admin/get-galaxy/